yiweichay/final-project-tues-merrill-yi-wei/README.md

 ### Exception Handling

 An interrupt was used to handle the exception of bringing the buggy back "home" when it loses its way.
 A timer prescaler of 1:256 was initialised.
 This meant that the timer will overflow every approximately 16 seconds.
-Hence, if the buggy has not detect a colour card within 16 seconds, it will execute the White() function which will retrace its path and bring the buggy back to home.
+Hence, if the buggy does not detect a colour card within 16 seconds, it will execute the White() function which will retrace its path and bring the buggy back to home.
 The interrupt function is shown as follows:

 ```
 //initialise int for interrupt